Complete UV Resonances of SMEFT Dim-9 Operators for Short-range Neutrinoless Double Beta Decay: Acknowledgements

 \section{Acknowledgements}

-H-.L.L. is supported by the National Science Foundation of China under Grants No.1250050417 and by the start-up funding of Sun Yat-Sen University under grant number 74130-12255013.
-M.-L.X. is supported by the National Natural Science Foundation of China (Grant No.12405123), Funda- mental Research Funds for the Central Universities, Sun Yat-sen University (Grant No.25hytd001), Shenzhen Science and Technology Program (JCYJ20240813150911015).
-Y.-H.N. is supported by the University Development Fund of The Chinese University of Hong Kong, Shenzhen, Grant No. UDF01003912.
-J.-H. Y. is supported by the National Science Foundation of China under Grants No. 12347105, No. 12375099 and No. 12447101, and the National Key Research and Development Program of China Grant No. 2020YFC2201501, No. 2021YFA0718304.
+H.-L.L. is supported by the National Natural Science Foundation of China under Grant No. 1250050417 and by the start-up funding of Sun Yat-Sen University under Grant No. 74130-12255013.
+M.-L.X. is supported by the National Natural Science Foundation of China under Grant No. 12405123, by the Fundamental Research Funds for the Central Universities at Sun Yat-Sen University under Grant No. 25hytd001, and by the Shenzhen Science and Technology Program under Grant No. JCYJ20240813150911015.
+Y.-H.N. is supported by the University Development Fund of The Chinese University of Hong Kong, Shenzhen, under Grant No. UDF01003912.
+J.-H.Y. is supported by the National Natural Science Foundation of China under Grants No. 12347105, 12375099, and 12447101, and by the National Key Research and Development Program of China under Grants No. 2020YFC2201501 and 2021YFA0718304.